-Eighteen large grants and 14 small grants have been contracted under Strategic Direction 4, with a further nine small grants in the pipeline.
-These 41 grants directly address the conservation of 28 of the 74 priority sites identified in the ecosystem profile.
-They also address all four investment priorities under this strategic direction, and all targets in the portfolio logframe are on target to be met (Annex 1).
+Twenty-eight large grants and 19 small grants have been contracted under Strategic Direction 4, with a further four small grants in the pipeline.
+These 51 grants directly address the conservation of 30 of the 74 priority sites identified in the ecosystem profile.
+They also address all four investment priorities under this strategic direction, and all targets in the portfolio logframe either have been met or are expected to be met (Annex 1).